jasminaorlowska/MimPI/assignment.md

 - `void MIMPI_World_rank()`
-Returns a unique identifier within the group of processes launched by mimpirun.
+Returns a unique identifier within the group of processes launched by `mimpirun`.
 Identifiers should be consecutive natural numbers from $0$ to $n-1$.

 ### Point-to-point communication procedures